5.5.3 Using Breakpad

 root@ubuntu:~/cc_ws/tros_ws/src/tools/breakpad# cp test.sym ./symbols/test/3816BF7138E87673BEE70E2C86F5FAC80

-Run the executable program "test" to generate a minidump.dmp file.
-Run the following command to get the program's stack trace information.
-Note that the .dmp filename may be different.
-Here, we use the dmp file generated in the first step.
+Run the executable test again to generate a .dmp minidump file.
+Then execute the following command to retrieve the program’s stack trace.
+Note that the .dmp filename may differ—it should match the one generated in Step 1.

 root@ubuntu:~/cc_ws/tros_ws/src/tools/breakpad# ./bin/minidump_stackwalk /tmp/4113ab89-7169-49df-963945b3-383e8364.dmp ./symbols